SilkRose/Pony/stories/metal-magic/metal-magic.md

 After everypony had viewed the shredder, and after Pinkie had viewed it twice, they turned their attention to the bottom of the shredder.

 They trotted around the viewing platform where they found another conveyor belt.
-They watched as metal shreds fell from the bottom of the shreds onto the belt.
+They watched as metal shreds fell from the bottom of the shredder onto the belt.

 Cloudy said, "Now that the metal is shredded, it's easier to manage and sort."